rmrfslashbin/node-signal-reader/README.md

 * Display paths to media/attachments
 * Stickers
 * Timestamps are show in local time
+* Colorize conversations in friendly mode (`./main conversations get --id xxx --friendly --color`)

+## Missing Features
+* Group support is not well tested.
+* Support to attachments in conversation view could be better.

 ## Comments/Feedback
 Comments, bug reports, and feedback are appreciated.
 This code was tested on my personal Signal database.
 YMMV.